 Brachycephalic dogs such as Frenchtons have heavy heads in comparison to their bodies.
-This makes swimming very difficult.
-Whilst Frenchtons do like water, I would not recommend you let your swim out of his depth.
+This can make swimming difficult.
+Whilst Frenchtons do like water and some will take it to lie the proverbial duck, make sure you monitor them to not get out of their depth.

 But there’s no reason why you couldn’t get a life jacket for your Frenchton though.
 It will make swimming a breeze with a little training.

-Handy Hint: Find out more about why brachycephalic dogs cannot swim and how careful you need to be around water.
+Handy Hint: Find out more about why brachycephalic dogs can’t always swim and how careful you need to be around water.

 10. Can Frenchtons give birth naturally?